MididoddiSindhu05/AI_POWERED_CAREER-GUIDANCE_SYSTEM/README.md

 # AI POWERED CAREER GUIDANCE SYSTEM
 ## Overview
-The AI-Powered Career Navigation System is an intelligent web-based platform developed to help students and aspiring professionals discover the most suitable career paths based on their skills, interests, strengths, and career goals.
+The AI-Powered Career Guidance System is an intelligent web-based platform developed to help students and aspiring professionals discover the most suitable career paths based on their skills, interests, strengths, and career goals.

 The system leverages AI-driven recommendations, dynamic roadmap generation, and modern web technologies to simplify career planning and provide users with personalized guidance in an interactive and user-friendly environment.